 3D printing was already getting investments from the Chinese government in the early 1990s, investments of $3.3 million were injected into in innovating institutes to promote manufacturing technologies.

-As 3D printing requires mastering technologies and the capacity to create new objects relies on 3D designers, China recently founded the first 3D Printing College in the world, Baiyun-Winbo 3D Printing Technology College in Guangzhou.
-The popularisation of 3D printing would increase the demand for people producing the digital files and China is planning to be ready to respond to that need.
-There are also 3D printing bureaus such as Shapeways and Ponoko offering inexpensive digital designs but the range of objects is relatively limited.
-In addition, according to Simon Shen, CEO of Kinpo Group, in the next two years, the Chinese government is planning to install 3D printers in 400,000 elementary schools and would benefit the Chinese society in the long run as the people would be educated and skilled in 3D tech from a young age.
+As 3D printing requires mastering technologies and the capacity to create new objects relies on 3D designers, China founded the first 3D Printing College in the world, Baiyun-Winbo 3D Printing Technology College in Guangzhou in 2015.
+The popularisation of 3D printing means a higher demand for people producing the digital files and China is planning to respond to that need.
+There are also 3D printing bureaus such as Shapeways and Ponoko offering inexpensive digital designs with a relatively limited range of objects.
+In addition, according to Simon Shen, CEO of Kinpo Group, the Chinese government installed 3D printers in 400,000 elementary schools from 2015 to 2017.
+This benefits the Chinese society in the long run as teenagers are educated and skilled in 3D technology from a young age.

-The currently top rated industrial printer is the Objet Eden 260.
-But the industrial Chinese printer CTC-3D is getting very popular and could reach the top place in the near future.
+Currently, the top-rated industrial printer is Union Tech, taking 16.4% of the 3D printer market share.
+Stratasys follows with 14.8%.
 According to Jenny Lawton, CEO of MakerBot, 3D printing will become mainstream, and certainly, 3D printing is getting implemented in China at a very fast pace.
-Last year, China International 3D Printing Exhibition was held twice and recognised as one of the most valuable industry shows in the world.
+In 2014, China International 3D Printing Exhibition was held twice and recognised as one of the most valuable industry shows in the world.

 Fast growth & Transformations of 3D Printing in China

-The particularly fast growth of 3D printing can also be attributed to the support of open source platforms putting in common people’s effort to build the most efficient machinery.
-RepRap is a 3D printer sold for about 1000 dollars enabling people to customized and develop open source ideas.
-Communities such as Thingiverse and Cubify are gaining more and more interest in those open sources that would provide hyper-customization and support sustainable development.
+The fast growth of 3D printing is partly attributed to the support of open source platforms.
+RepRap is a 3D printer sold for about 1,000 dollars enabling people to customize and develop open source ideas.
+Open-source communities such as Thingiverse and Cubify are gaining more and more interest as they provide hyper-customization and support sustainable development.

-Enthusiasts for 3D printing are growing fast since 2011, thanks to the rapid development, acceptable price ($250 to $2500).
-Diversified people are acquiring 3D printers and large-scale utilisations will increase customer options.
-Fabrication may become totally personalized after adaptation of pre-fabricated digital object.
-And 3D printing lets print-on-demand and mass customization as possible future outcomes.
-This May, the highest rated desktop printer for personal printing was the Form 1+.
+Enthusiasts for 3D printing are growing fast since 2011, thanks to its rapid development and acceptable price ($250 to $2500).
+People from all backgrounds are acquiring 3D printers and large-scale utilisations will increase customer options.
+Fabrication may become totally personalized with simple adaptation of the digital file.
+Thanks to 3D printing, print-on-demand and mass customization are possible.
+In May 2015, the highest rated desktop printer for personal printing was the Form 1+.
 It reached more than 400 reviews of fully satisfied customers and is considered by 3D Hubs as the most popular resin printer.

 The democratization of the 3D printing technology and knowledge is expected to change the nature of commerce according to specialists.
-Indeed, end users will be able to manufacture their products on their own meaning that products wouldn’t be bought from other people or corporations.
-Trade of the digital 3D object will however remain so would the raw material.
-A long marge of progression still remains before reporting such transformations but in our lifetime new concepts are ready to revolutionize many industries and China making sure that it stays abreast of changes in advance, compared to foreign countries.
-As the president of VisenTOP, Xiao Guodong stated, “At present, people in China are both passionate and perplexed by 3D printing technology.”
+Indeed, end users will be able to manufacture their products on their own, meaning that products wouldn’t be bought from other people or corporations.
+Trade of the digital 3D object will however remain, so would the raw material.
+A long marge of progression still remains before reporting such transformations, but in our lifetime, new concepts are ready to revolutionize many industries and China making sure that it stays abreast of changes in advance, compared to foreign countries.
+As the president of VisenTOP, Xiao Guodong stated in 2015, “People in China are both passionate and perplexed by 3D printing technology.”